pkardas/notes/books/refactoring.md

 that needs special-case processing is null, which is why this pattern is often called the Null Object pattern.

 INTRODUCE ASSERTION - Often, sections of code work only if certain conditions are true.
-Such assumptions are not often stated explicitly, but can only be deducted by looking trough an algorithm.
+Such assumptions are not often stated explicitly, but can only be deducted by looking through an algorithm.
 Sometimes, these assumptions are stated with a comment.
 A better technique is to make the assumption explicit by writing assertion.
 Failure of an assertion indicates a programmer error.
 Assertions should never be checked by other parts of the system.
 Assertions should be written that the program functions equally correctly if they all removed.
 Use assertions to check things that need to be true, use